gzarog/CryptoTrendNotify/k8s/README.md

 These manifests assume a Rancher-managed Kubernetes cluster with the [`local-path`](https://github.com/rancher/local-path-provisioner) storage class available (the default for Rancher Desktop and K3s).
 Adjust the resources, ingress, or storage class to match your environment.

+If you are using Rancher Desktop and want a single command to build the images, load them into the Kubernetes runtime, and apply the manifests, run [`scripts/rancher-desktop-up.sh`](../scripts/rancher-desktop-up.sh).
+The script wraps the Rancher Desktop overlay described below and can auto-generate VAPID credentials when Node.js plus the local `web-push` dependency are available.

+## Repository layout

+- [`base/`](./base) – namespace, push server, and frontend manifests.
+- [`overlays/rancher-desktop/`](./overlays/rancher-desktop) – kustomization that rewrites the image names to `cryptotrendnotify-*-local`, sets `imagePullPolicy: Never`, and narrows the frontend replica count to a single pod for local testing.

+Use `kubectl apply -k k8s/base` for generic clusters that can pull images from your registry, or `kubectl apply -k k8s/overlays/rancher-desktop` when you have already loaded the local images into Rancher Desktop's container runtime.

 ## 1. Build and publish container images

 Two images are required: